Skip to main content

 Please continue to wash your hands and use sanitiser stations available across the site.
 You can read the latest mask wearing requirements on this page.

-That means with immediate effect we will be allowing normal visiting arrangements, except in areas that have specific infection prevention measures in place.
+Normal visiting arrangements are in place across UHS, except in areas that have specific infection prevention measures in place.

 Masks should still be worn:

-Otherwise, mask wearing will now be at the discretion of the individual and is no longer a standard requirement across adult clinical areas.
+Otherwise, mask wearing is at the discretion of the individual and is no longer a standard requirement across adult clinical areas.

 All inpatients can have a maximum of two visitors at a time by the bedside, between the hours of 2pm and 8pm.